Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Introduction

-Despite the encouraging results reported from the SCT studies mentioned so far, no study discusses how SCTs could be inserted \textbf{from the perspective of the attacker}.
-This is also generally true for other types of HTs.
-In this work, we present not only an SCT design methodology, but also a novel framework for SCT insertion.
+Despite encouraging results reported from the SCT studies, only in \cite{trojan_iscas} the authors discuss how SCTs could be inserted \textbf{from the perspective of the attacker}.
+Even more concerning, this discussion is also absent from silicon-validated trojans \cite{HT_silicon, WLTrojan, sct_param}.
+In this work, we present an extension of the SCT design methodology described in \cite{trojan_iscas}.
 We assume that a rogue element inside the foundry is the adversary and that he/she makes use of \textbf{readily available engineering change order (ECO)} capabilities of physical design tools.
-Consequently, the main contributions of this work are a full framework for inserting SCTs, an ASIC prototype for validating our methodology, and also a rich discussion regarding its effectiveness.
-We fabricated a testchip comprising of 4 cryptocores in a 65nm commercial technology, making our technique silicon proven.
-Our in-depth analysis of our SCA and the variation in the manufacturing process demonstrated that our SCT is robust against this type of skew.
-On top of that, we include an analysis of the attack time required for inserting our SCT in a finalized layout when utilizing our ECO flow methodology.
-These characteristics sharply contrast our work with prior art.
+Consequently, the main contribution of this work, in addition to a framework for inserting SCTs, is an ASIC prototype for validating our methodology.
+A rich discussion regarding the effectiveness of the approach is also provided.

+Furthermore, we have fabricated a testchip comprising 4 cryptocores in a 65nm commercial technology, validating our technique in silicon.
+Our in-depth analysis of the side-channel reading versus the variation in the manufacturing process demonstrated that our SCT is robust against process variation.
+On top of that, we include an analysis of the attack time required for inserting our SCT in a finalized layout when also utilizing our ECO-based methodology.
+These characteristics sharply contrast our work with the prior art.

+In the next section, we describe our considered threat model and the attacker capabilities.
+Our SCT architecture and our insertion methodology are detailed in Section~\ref{sec:trojan_fw}.
+In the Section~\ref{sec:results}, we present our experimental results.
+In the first part of Section~\ref{sec:results}, we assume the role of the victim by implementing the target circuits.
+Later, we assume the role of the adversary by designing and inserting the SCT, utilizing the methodology described in Section~\ref{sec:trojan_fw}.
+In Section~\ref{sec:testchip}, we present our prototype and describe the experiments executed during its validation.
+Our results discussion, along with a thorough discussion regarding hardware trojan detection, are presented in Section~\ref{sec:discussion}.
+Finally, we draw our conclusion in Section~\ref{sec:conclusion}.